Mirah: Recent releases (2009–present)

-On July 31, 2020 Mirah released a deluxe reissue version of her seminal LP, You Think It's Like This But Really It's Like This, via Double Double Whammy.
+On July 31, 2020, Mirah released a deluxe reissue version of her seminal LP, You Think It's Like This But Really It's Like This, via Double Double Whammy.
 The original record was remastered by Josh Bonati and the double LP includes a full tribute album featuring more than twenty contributing artists.
 Many of the artists have been longtime collaborators of Mirah's, such as Mount Eerie and The Blow, and many newer artists inspired by Mirah's catalog, including Half Waif, Shamir, Palehound, Mal Blum and more.

 Style, equipment

 As a vocalist, songwriter, and experimental pop recording artist, Mirah typically works independently while songwriting, though frequently collaborates as a recording artist.
 In 2007, she began writing collaboratively for the first time with Spectratone International.

 According to The Rumpus in 2011, "Mirah's early records...are DIY mini-masterpieces that express a punk sensibility through broken drum machines, reverb-drenched guitars and ukulele, singing with frank sexuality in an occasionally child-like voice.
 Her more recent albums...are mature, complex and immaculately-produced."

 She primarily plays guitar and also has guest musicians accompany her live and on records.
 According to Mirah in 2008, "I play the same guitar as I did when I first started out.
 I only own two guitars, my Gibson and a little acoustic...So for me, the simpler the better onstage.
 Just me and my guitar, and sometimes just me and my voice, my favorite instrument."

-Mirah's ever-evolving live band has included friends and artists such as Bryce Kasson, Tara Jane O'Neil, Rachel Blumberg, Melanie Valera, Alex Guy, Andrew Maguire, Lisa Schonberg, Lori Goldston, Emily Kingan, Christopher Doulgeris, Maia MacDonald and many others.
+Mirah's ever-evolving live band has included friends and artists such as Bryce Kasson, Tara Jane O'Neil, Rachel Blumberg, Melanie Valera, Alex Guy, Andrew Maguire, Lisa Schonberg, Lori Goldston, Emily Kingan (Lovers), Christopher Doulgeris, Maia MacDonald and many others.

 Personal life

 As of 2014 Mirah is based in Brooklyn, New York.
 Her older sister is Emily Ana Zeitlyn of The Weeds and Divers.
 Her partner is film-maker Todd Chandler.
 On September 5, 2018, she announced that she and her partner were pregnant with their first child.
 Mirah has been out as queer throughout her professional career.

+Mirah identifies as Jewish.
+Her "most Jewish" song is "Jerusalem", originally written for a Hanukkah compilation album.
+The song criticizes Israel's treatment of Palestinians.
+In addition to the song "Jerusalem", she has criticized Israel in interviews and social media.
+She has stated: "the violence that’s perpetrated against Palestinians—the whole situation is just like, how could we do that?"